ttswap/ttswap-doc/docs/en/whitepaper/README.md

 To promote better project growth and protect the interests of project supporters, the following token plan is introduced.
 ## 10 Roles in the Protocol
-The protocol supports five roles: Token~a~dministrator, Token Liquidity Provider, Service Provider, Referrer, User, and Platform.
+The protocol supports five roles: Token administrator, Token Liquidity Provider, Service Provider, Referrer, User, and Platform.

 ### 10.1 Token Administrator
 When a user adds a token to the platform for the first time, they become the token's administrator, equivalent to being entrusted by the community to manage the token.
 They enjoy a commission of 1%-3% of the fees.
 Tokens not directly operated by the project are evaluated every two years.